Lake Tahoe Boat Inspection: Where to Get Your Boat Inspected

-Boating season is underway in Lake Tahoe and inspection stations for your motorized boats and watercraft are officially open.
+Boating season is underway and Lake Tahoe boat inspection stations for your motorized boats and watercraft are officially open.
 Love Tahoe’s clear blue water?
-Make sure you get your boat checked – it’s critical to the lake’s health.
+Make sure you get your Tahoe boat checked – it’s critical to the lake’s health.

 - Meyers, at the junction of US 50 and Highway 89 (Open 8 a.m.-8 p.m.)

 - Spooner Summit, at the junction of US 50 and Highway 28 in Nevada (Open 8 a.m.-8 p.m.)

 - Highway 267, at Northstar Drive south of Truckee (Open 8 a.m.-6 p.m.)

 - Highway 89, at Alpine Meadows Road north of Tahoe City (open 8 a.m.-8 p.m.